 The Call for Nominations for the 2021 FPF Award for Research Data Stewardship is now open.
 You can find the nominations forms here.
-We ask that nominations be submitted by Friday, […]
+We ask that nominations be submitted by Monday, March 1, 2021.
+The FPF Award for Research Data Stewardship recognizes excellence in the privacy-protective stewardship of corporate data that is shared with academic researchers. […]

 FPF is requesting nominations for its Award for Research Data Stewardship.